sponkmonk/NjRat-0.7d-Horror-Edition/README.md

 .:: NOTE: Do not use UAC if you are already admin privileges or the payload will not execute, use Check Admin first!!

+.:: NOTE: Do not use Admin require stub with startup unless you disabled UAC, it will request admin in startup! i later will possibly add disable uac for Admin stub.

 ![Screenshot](https://github.com/De-eloper/NjRat-0.7d-Horror-Edition/raw/main/Screenshot_.PNG?raw=true)

 ![Screenshotasdfd](https://github.com/De-eloper/NjRat-0.7d-Horror-Edition/raw/main/Screenshotd.PNG?raw=true)